Skip to main content

 • Configured to use JSON converters by default.

-• Custom Connector Support: Volume mount ./resources/kpow/connector allows adding custom or third-party connectors (e.g., JDBC, S3, Iceberg - hinted by AWS_REGION).
+• Custom Connector Support: Volume mounts allow adding third-party connectors (e.g., JDBC, S3, Iceberg).

 • Manages its configuration, offsets, and status in dedicated Kafka topics.

-• Build and test Kafka producers, consumers, and Kafka Streams applications against a realistic, multi-broker cluster.
+• Build and test Kafka producers, consumers, and Kafka Streams applications against a realistic, multi-broker KRaft cluster.

 • Validate application behavior during broker failures (by stopping/starting broker containers).

-• Utilize Kafka Connect to ingest data into Kafka from databases, logs, or APIs using source connectors.
+• Utilize Kafka Connect to ingest data into Kafka from various sources or stream data out to data lakes, warehouses, and other systems.

 • Test and manage connector configurations via the Connect REST API or Kpow UI.

-• Use Kpow to monitor cluster health, track topic/partition metrics (size, throughput), identify consumer lag, and inspect messages in real-time.
+• Use Kpow to monitor cluster health, track topic/partition metrics, identify consumer lag, and inspect messages in real-time.

 • Understand Kafka performance characteristics and troubleshoot issues within a controlled environment.

-• Provides a self-contained environment to learn Kafka concepts, experiment with configurations, and explore the capabilities of the Confluent Platform and Kpow.
+• Provides a self-contained environment to learn modern Kafka concepts, experiment with a Zookeeper-less configuration, and explore the capabilities of the Confluent Platform and Kpow.